rzuberi/cell-SCT/journal.md

 - Successfully trained a CellPose2 model in Colab with Channel 0 images.
 - Note that both of these last two points are in a messy notebook and will require cleaning-up/refactoring tomorrow.
 Also need to be uploaded to GitHub soon to get feedback next week.
 Need to learn to import from another notebook.
 - Ivor's weekly reading group did not happen today.

+Friday 16/06/22
+- Meeting and small demonstration from Oliver Thomas (PhD student of Ivor) who showed us (Mihaela, Mae and I) how to use GitHub and creating a virtual environemt in GitHub.
+Tested GitHub by adding a test file to this project.
+- Working on Colab notebook that demonstrates qualitative testing (with crops) of cell masks.
+Its added to this GitHub project.
+-